skybrush-io/flockwave-spec/doc/protocol.md

 ![The preferred date and time format of Flockwave](http://imgs.xkcd.com/comics/iso_8601.png")

-Dates, times and durations MUST always be expressed in UTC using an appropriate [ISO 8601][1] format (see also [RFC 3339][2] if you don't like paywalls).
+Dates, times and durations MUST always be expressed in UTC using an appropriate [ISO 8601][1] format (see also [RFC 3339][2], especially section 5.6 if you don't like paywalls).
 Unless stated otherwise, the following formats should be used:

 * Dates should be expressed as *YYYY*-*MM*-*DD* (ISO 8601 extended format).
 * Times should be expressed as *HH*:*mm*:*ss*.*sss* (ISO 8601 extended format).
 The millisecond part may be omitted if not relevant.